Vongolia11/ECT-HDGCN/README.md

 ## 📌 Abstract

 Graph Convolutional Networks (GCNs) are widely used for skeleton-based action recognition and have achieved strong performance.
-Among them, **HD-GCN** proposes a hierarchically decomposed graph structure that effectively models both structurally adjacent and distant joint relations, together with an attention-guided hierarchy aggregation module.
+Among them, HD-GCN introduces a hierarchically decomposed graph structure together with attention-guided hierarchy aggregation, enabling effective modeling of both structurally adjacent and distant joint relations.

-In this course project, **HD-GCN is taken as a fixed baseline**.
+In this course project, HD-GCN is taken as a fixed baseline.
-The goal of this project is **not to redesign the graph structure**, but to explore whether **topological features derived from Euler Characteristic Transform (ECT)** can further improve skeleton-based action recognition, and **how ECT should be integrated in practice**.
+The goal is not to redesign the graph structure, but to explore whether topological features derived from Euler Characteristic Transform (ECT) can further improve skeleton-based action recognition, and how ECT should be integrated in a simple and effective manner.

-Through extensive experiments with different ECT designs, I find that a **simple ECT feature fusion strategy (ECT-fusion)** achieves the best and most stable performance, outperforming more complex alternatives.
+Through extensive experiments, I find that a simple ECT feature fusion strategy (ECT-fusion) consistently outperforms more complex ECT-based designs.

 ---

 ## 🔍 Background and Baseline

-- **Baseline Model**: HD-GCN (Hierarchically Decomposed Graph Convolutional Network)
+- Baseline Model: HD-GCN (Hierarchically Decomposed Graph Convolutional Network)
-- **Key Components of HD-GCN**:
+- Key components:
   - Hierarchically Decomposed Graph (HD-Graph)
   - Attention-guided Hierarchy Aggregation (A-HA)
   - Joint and Bone streams
+  - Chest-centered coordinate normalization

+**Important clarification**:
-  - Chest-centered coordinate normalization (original design of HD-GCN)
+Chest-centered coordinate normalization is part of the original HD-GCN design and is **not** a contribution of this project.

 ---

 ## 🧪 Scope of My Contribution

-This project focuses exclusively on **Euler Characteristic Transform (ECT)** and its role in skeleton-based action recognition.
+This project focuses exclusively on Euler Characteristic Transform (ECT).

-I systematically explored multiple ECT-related designs, including:
+I systematically explored multiple ECT-based designs, including:

-- 🔗 ECT-guided topological edge construction
+- ECT-guided topological edge construction
-- 🎛️ ECT-based gating mechanisms
+- ECT-based gating mechanisms
-- ⏱️ Multi-scale temporal ECT modeling
+- Multi-scale temporal ECT modeling
-- 🎓 Learnable ECT projection directions
+- Learnable ECT projection directions
-- ➕ Feature-level ECT fusion (**ECT-fusion**)
+- Simple feature-level ECT fusion (ECT-fusion)

 After extensive experimentation, I conclude that:

-> ⭐ **A simple ECT-fusion strategy is the most effective and robust design.**
+> **A simple ECT-fusion strategy is the most effective and robust design.**

 ---

 ## 🧩 Euler Characteristic Transform (ECT)

-ECT is a topological descriptor that captures **global structural properties** of a shape.
+ECT is a topological descriptor that captures global structural properties of a shape.

 In this project:

-- **Skeleton joints are treated as a 3D point cloud**
+- Skeleton joints are treated as a **3D point cloud**
 - No graph connectivity or bone topology is used during ECT computation
 - ECT is computed independently from the skeleton graph

-This design makes ECT **complementary** to graph-based modeling in HD-GCN.
+This makes ECT complementary to graph-based modeling in HD-GCN.

 ---

-## ⚙️ ECT Computation (Code-Level Description)
+## ⚙️ ECT Computation (Implementation Overview)

-For each input sequence:
+For each input skeleton sequence:

 1. Skeleton joints are represented as a 3D point cloud for each frame
 2. The point cloud is centered by subtracting the mean joint position